Suggestions

 Stringee Project answer_url

-If you do not have answer_url, you can use the following Project's answer_url to accelerate the process:
+If you do not have answer_url, you can use the following Project's answer_url to speed up the process:

 Project's answer_url for App-to-App call: